Activities and ToolsRainy Day Physical Activities for Toddlers and Preschoolers (May 2012)

 National Head Start Association.

 Go Smart offers accessible resources and activities for incorporating physical activity into the everyday play of young children.
-Contains instructions for developmentally-appropriate games and activities that caregivers can use to enhance children’s development through fun, engaging, and meaningful physical activity.
 Activities can be accessed online and also through an interactive mobile web app.

 Intended as a teacher resource in the early childhood classroom, the kit of lessons on nutrition and physical activity is most appropriate for use with children ages three to five.